stevecassidy/comp249-2019-jstore-starter/README.md

   * `/cart` returns a JSON representation of the shopping cart

 Run the application in main.py in the usual way (first run `dbschema.py` to create the database).
-The default HTML page delivered links to the two
-JSON URLs and provides an example form that can add to the cart.
+The default HTML page delivered links to the two JSON URLs and provides an example forms that can add to or update the cart.

 Note that this implementation relies on the `beaker` module to provide sessions, you'll need to install `beaker` and `bottle-beaker` to run this code.